Braid group symmetries of Grassmannian cluster algebras: Symmetries of cluster algebras

-Not every quasi-homomorphism $f$ has a ``quasi-inverse'' $g$.
-Furthermore, if the quasi-inverse \emph{does} exist, then it is not uniquely defined.
-Instead, there is a family of possible quasi-inverses~$g$.
-The quasi-inverses in this family are related to each other by certain ``rescalings'' \cite[Remark 4.7]{Fraser} of the cluster variables in $\mca$ by elements of $\bbp$.

-A \emph{quasi-automorphism} is a quasi-isomorphism of a cluster algebra~$\mca$ with itself.
-By~\cite[Lemma 6.4]{Fraser}, any quasi-homomorphism from $\mca$ to itself has \emph{some} quasi-inverse, so we typically suppress the choice of quasi-inverse when thinking about quasi-automorphisms.
+In general, a quasi-homomorphism $f$ does not necessarily have a ``quasi-inverse'' $g$.
+Furthermore, if such a $g$ \emph{does} exist, it is not uniquely defined.
+Rather, there is a family of possible~$g$, all proportional to each other, and related to each other by certain ``rescalings'' \cite[Remark 4.7]{Fraser} of the cluster variables in $\mca$ by elements of~$\bbp$.
+On the other hand, a quasi-homomorphism from a cluster algebra to itself always has a quasi-inverse \cite[Lemma 6.4]{Fraser} (and in fact, a family of quasi-inverses related to each other by rescalings).
+Thus, we typically suppress the choice of quasi-inverse when thinking about quasi-automorphisms.

-Several authors \cite{ASS,TubularII, FG} have proposed closely related notions for a symmetry group of a cluster structure, cf.~\cite[Section 6]{Fraser} for a more thorough discussion.
-The quickest way to define these objects uses a result \cite[Theorem 4]{GSV} of Gekhtman, Shapiro, and Vainshtein: in any cluster algebra, the mutable quiver $Q(\Sigma)$ in a seed $\Sigma$ is determined by its cluster $\textbf{x}$.
+Quasi-automorphisms are closely related to other notions of symmetry in cluster theory (cf.~\cite{ADS,ASS,TubularII, FG}).
+Of these, we will focus on the \emph{cluster modular group}.
+To define it, we use a result \cite[Theorem 4]{GSV} of Gekhtman, Shapiro, and Vainshtein: in any cluster algebra, the mutable subquiver $Q(\Sigma)$ in a seed $\Sigma$ is determined by its cluster $\textbf{x}$.
 Thus, we can write $Q = Q(\textbf{x})$.
-For a quiver $Q$, we let $Q^{\text{opp}}$ denote the \emph{opposite quiver} in which all of the directed edges are reversed.
+For a quiver $Q$, we let $Q^{\text{opp}}$ denote the \emph{opposite quiver} in which the orientations of edges is reversed.

 \begin{defn}[Cluster modular group] Let $\mca$ be a cluster algebra.
 Let $\pi$ be a permutation of the cluster variables in $\mca$ that preserves clusters and commutes with mutation.
-The \emph{cluster modular group} $\CMG(\mca)$ consists of such permutations $\pi$ for which either of the following holds: for every cluster ~$\mathbf{x}$ in~$\mca$, the induced map $Q(\mathbf{x}) \to Q(\pi(\mathbf{x}))$ is an isomorphism of quivers; or the same is true for the induced map $Q(\mathbf{x})^{\text{opp}} \to Q(\pi(\mathbf{x}))$.
-The element $\pi$ is called \emph{oreintation-preserving} or \emph{orientation-reversing} if the first or second of these options is satisfied.
-We denote by $\CMG^+(\mca)$ the subgroup of orientation-preserving elements. \end{defn}
+The \emph{cluster modular group} $\CMG = \CMG(\mca)$ consists of such permutations $\pi$ for which one of the following holds: for every cluster ~$\mathbf{x}$ in~$\mca$, the induced map on mutable subquivers $Q(\mathbf{x}) \to Q(\pi(\mathbf{x}))$ is a quiver isomorphism, or; this is true for the induced map $Q(\mathbf{x})^{\text{opp}} \to Q(\pi(\mathbf{x}))$.
+The element $\pi$ is called \emph{orientation-preserving} or \emph{orientation-reversing} respectively.
+We denote by $\CMG^+$ the subgroup of orientation-preserving elements. \end{defn}